-“Unity” is the best-known album as leader by Larry Young, an American jazz organist/pianist known for his participation in The Tony Williams Lifetime’s “Emergency!”
-(1969) and Miles Davis’s “Bitches Brew” (1969).
+“Unity” is the most famous album as a leader by American jazz organist/pianist Larry Young, known for his participation in Tony Williams Lifetime’s “Emergency!”
+(1969) and Miles Davis’ “Bitches Brew” (1969).

-Performed by a two-horn and bassless quartet of Woody Shaw (trumpet), Joe Henderson (tenor saxophone), Elvin Jones (drums), and Larry Young (organ).
-The bass part is played by the organ bass pedal.
+It was performed by a two-horn and bassless quartet of Woody Shaw (trumpet), Joe Henderson (tenor saxophone), Elvin Jones (drums), and Larry Young (organ).
+The bass part was played by the organ bass pedal.

 “Zoltan” begins with the march from Zoltan Kodaly’s “Hary Janos Suite”.